zalando-incubator/kube-ingress-aws-controller/README.md

 [Issue](https://github.com/zalando-incubator/kube-ingress-aws-controller/issues).
 If you created your cluster with [Kops](https://github.com/kubernetes/kops), see our [deployment guide for Kops](deploy/kops.md)

-As of this writing, it's being used only in small production use cases at [Zalando](https://tech.zalando.com/), and is not yet battle-tested.
+As of this writing, it's being used in production use cases at [Zalando](https://tech.zalando.com/), and can be considered battle-tested in this setup.
 We're actively seeking devs/teams/companies to try it out and share feedback so we can make improvements.

 We are also eager to bring new contributors on board.
 See [our contributor guidelines](CONTRIBUTING.md)